Emmanuel-Ezekiel/Emmanuel-Ezekiel/README.md

 <h2 align="center">
-Hi There 👋 , I'm Emmanuel Ezekiel 👨‍💻
+👋 Hi there!, I'm Emmanuel Ezekiel 👨‍💻
 </h2>

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif" width="270" />

-I am a skilled  Frontend Engineer with over 4 years of full-time professional experience, I have gained expertise in using JavaScript for web and mobile app development.
-My current focus is on React Framework, React Native, and Next.js, which allows me to create responsive, user-friendly interfaces for various projects.

-I have experience working collaboratively with Scrum teams, participating in sprint planning, backlog refinement, and other Scrum-related events.
-My strong problem-solving skills and passion for innovation have helped me tackle complex technical issues and deliver high-quality solutions on time and on budget.

-In addition to my technical skills, I have a keen interest in keeping up-to-date with the latest technologies and trends.
-I enjoy reading about industry news and exploring open-source projects in my free time.
-I am also an avid blogger and have written articles on topics such as best practices for mobile app development and strategies for optimizing website performance.

-My technical skills include expertise in HTML, CSS, JavaScript, TypeScript, React, React Native, and Redux for Front-End development.
-Additionally, I have experience with NodeJS, MongoDB, and NoSQL for Back-End development.
-I am also knowledgeable in CI/CD and have worked with GitHub Actions.

-Some of my measurable accomplishments include developing a mobile app that increased user engagement by 30%, optimizing website load time by 50%, and collaborating with cross-functional teams to deliver multiple successful projects on time and within budget.
+I'm a senior Frontend engineer with over 5 years of experience specializing in TypeScript, React, Next.js, and React Native.
+My repositories showcase my passion for building scalable and performant web and mobile applications, leveraging the latest frontend technologies to deliver exceptional user experiences.

+🚀 My projects demonstrate my expertise in architecting robust and maintainable codebases, utilizing best practices to ensure code quality and efficiency.
+I'm committed to staying at the forefront of frontend development, continuously refining my skills to tackle complex challenges and drive innovation.

-I am excited to continue to grow my skillset and contribute to innovative projects that make a positive impact on society.
-Let's connect and discuss how we can work together!
+🌐 I'm enthusiastic about open-source collaboration and welcome opportunities to contribute to impactful projects.
+Let's connect and explore how we can collaborate to push the boundaries of frontend engineering together!
-CI/CD: GitHub Actions,

 ## 💼 Technical Skills